Imanuel01/Imanuel01/README.md

 🌍 I'm based in Rio Grande do Sul, Brazil <br>
 ✉️ You can contact me at heinrich.imanuel1@gmail.com <br>
-🧠 I'm learning C, Java, Phyton and other programming languages <br>
+🧠 I'm learning C, Java, Python and other programming languages <br>
 🏀 I love sports and my favorite is Basketball <br>